prevwong/reka.js/docs/guides/realtime.md

 const CollabExtension = createCollabExtension(type);

 // 3.
-Create a new Reka instance with an initial State const reka = new Reka({
+Create a Reka.create instance with an initial State const reka = Reka.create({
     extensions: [CollabExtension]
 });
 // The initial State Document, this should come from the Yjs type